mikkeloscar/arch-travis/README.md

 The following variables are available:

-`ARCH_TRAVIS_VERBOSE` by default any output generated in the chroot setup is suppressed and only displayed if one of the setup commands fails.
+`ARCH_TRAVIS_VERBOSE` by default any output generated in the chroot setup is suppressed and only displayed if one of the setup commands fail.
 By setting `ARCH_TRAVIS_VERBOSE` no output is suppressed.

 `ARCH_TRAVIS_CHROOT` name of the folder containing the chroot. (default is